We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 September in San Diego is largely a month of transition for locals as kids settle back into a school routine.
 For tourists, especially those with arrival dates after Labor Day, it’s an awesome time to visit.
 You get fantastic summer-like weather, fewer crowds, and great hotel rates.

-The information below will hopefully help you decide when the best time to visit San Diego is for you.
+The information below will help you determine the best time to visit San Diego for you.
 Or, if you have a trip booked, you should have a better idea of what to expect in September.

-I’ve included a few September events that are happening around the county and ideas for things to do.
+I’ve included a variety of September events around the county, along with some fun ideas for things to do.

 San Diego September Weather

-The sunny weather that graces San Diego in August typically bleeds over into September and cools down toward the end of the month.
-Let me tell you what that actually means.
+The sunny weather that graces San Diego in August often extends into September and cools down toward the end of the month.
+If you’re trying to decide what to pack or plan, here’s what you can expect.

 What the Beach Is Like

-San Diego beaches are busy surrounding Labor Day weekend.
-That’s because Labor Day weekend is one of the most popular times to visit San Diego.
+San Diego beaches are very busy surrounding Labor Day weekend.
+That’s because Labor Day weekend is one of the most popular times to visit San Diego and the weather is incredible.

-After Labor Day weekend crowds leave, you’ll find more room at the smaller beaches like Windansea Beach and La Jolla Cove.
+After Labor Day weekend and summer crowds leave, you’ll find more room at the smaller beaches like Windansea Beach and La Jolla Cove.
 And, you’ll maybe get lucky enough to find weekday street parking.
+Weekends in nice weather are still busy.

-Weekends, however, are still busy because locals want to soak up the last of the true beach weather.
-Surfing camps have called it quits for the season, but you can (and should) still book group and private lessons if you’d like to learn how to hang ten in September.
+Surfing summer camps have called it quits for the season, but you can (and should) still book group and private lessons if you want to learn how to hang ten in September.
 Check out our best surfing schools.

 Advice for Booking Hotels in September